vaibhavattree17/Tryhackme-Labs/Deploying-a-Cloud-Instance/README.md

 ## 📌 Overview

 This repository documents my hands-on lab from TryHackMe focused on deploying and managing cloud infrastructure using a simulated AWS-like console.
-The goal of the exercise was to understand how cloud resources are created, managed, and billed — core skills for anyone working in cybersecurity or cloud environments.
+The goal of the exercise was to understand how cloud resources are created, managed, and billed — core skills for anyone working in cybersecurity or cloud environment

 > **Platform:** TryHackMe
 > **Task:** Deploying a Cloud Instance